timabell/timwise.co.uk/_posts/2022-02-15-upgrading-indirect-nuget-dependencies.md

 The state of the art for dependency management in dotnet land.
 Having used ruby bundler and npm this makes me cry.

+I really hope I'm massively wrong about the following information.
+Please do tell me if I'm wrong and NuGet dependency management is not actually as bad as this!

 ## Paket, a NuGet alternative

 If you have the option then look into replacing nuget with [paket](https://fsprojects.github.io/Paket/) for your projects as I gather this has the below problems solved.